Center Aims to Prevent, Understand Preterm Births

 Trends in Rates of Preterm Birth in the United States and the 2020 Goal

 Premature birth ranks as the leading cause of infant mortality in the United States.
 Preterm birth rates in America exceed most other developed nations.
 And despite our improving technology, the actual cause goes unexplained in as many as 50 percent of all preterm births.

 The frequency of prematurity and its severe consequences have prompted national calls for action:

 - The March of Dimes has targeted prematurity as its new “polio” campaign.

-- The Institute of Medicine of the National Academy of Sciences has called for new transdisciplinary research centers to study preterm birth prevention.
+- The National Academy of Medicine has called for new transdisciplinary research centers to study preterm birth prevention.

 - The Burroughs Wellcome Fund has initiated a network of investigators to think about innovative approaches to the problem.

 Learn more about how we are working with local and state groups to make progress in understanding and preventing prematurity.